Mackenzie9/Cypher-Project/Mathematical-Sub.md

 # Mathematical Analysis of the Substitution Code
-How would you attempt to decode this message if you didn't have a key.
 What is the mathematical complexity to solve the code?
-There are 26 factorial possible keys.
-That's 403,291,461,126,605,635,584,000,000 possible keys.
+There are 25 factorial possible keys.
+That's 15,511,210,043,330,985,984,000,000 possible keys.

+This is because the first letter in the alphabet has 25

+If you don't have the key, you have to brute force it with a computer by trying all of the possible solutions.